 At a time when we are trying to reduce the use of pain relievers, CBD oil can be an effective approach to managing the pain of arthritis.
 Researchers have also recognized the role that CBD could play in reducing the pain-causing inflammation of arthritis.

 However, its effectiveness will vary from person to person.
-Work with your doctor to sort out the right balance of CBD oil, other medications, and self-care.
+People should work with their doctor to determine the right balance of CBD oil, other medications, and self-care.
 This may work better than the medications a person is currently taking.Debra Rose Wilson, Ph.D., MSN, RN, IBCLC, AHN-BC, CHTAnswers represent the opinions of our medical experts.
 All content is strictly informational and should not be considered medical advice.